Booking Janie? Feel free to use the information below for your promotion.

 ”There’s so much to sing about the Chesapeake Bay,” says Meneely.
 “We’re trying to preserve the traditions and stories of the watermen and their communities.
 So many people have moved to the Chesapeake region from far away places, and they have no idea what a skipjack is.
 They don’t know any Bay history.
 They haven’t heard the stories told around the liar’s bench in an Eastern Shore country store.”
 Meneely tries to capture the essence of those moments in her songs, whether she’s retelling ghost stories or describing a workday aboard an oyster dredger, “freezin’ our butts off on Chesapeake Bay.”
 Ultimately, she says, she wants her music, in some small part, to kindle an appreciation of the Bay and its traditions.
 “I use my art to preserve the resource,” Meneely says, “the same way a painter might capture a lighthouse on canvas.
 It’s just that you can whistle my art on the way to work or sing it in the car with your kids.”

-It’s the blend of old and new in her performances that led Meneely to choose the name Calico Jack for the group.
-“Pirates are big right now,” she says, “and Calico Jack Rackham was a pirate who, according to some, came into the Bay back in the 1700s, so we can stay pretty close to the Bay theme yet still offer bluewater traditions like chanteys or forebitters.”
-Rackham was ultimately captured and hanged in the Caribbean, and his two lady friends, Anne Bonny and Mary Reid, are among the most celebrated of the lady pirates.
+It’s the blend of old and new in her performances that makes Janie's music so interesting.
+“Pirates are big right now,” she says, “and Anne Bonny and Mary Reid are among the most celebrated of the lady pirates."
 It’s no accident that one of Meneely’s newest songs speculates on what ultimately became of the flamboyant Ms. Bonny: “They say she stole Black Caesar’s rig. . . .”

 I have to tell you that my whole family loves the Oyster Wife CD!
 We have a house on Deal Island and just love everyone and the whole Chesapeake Bay culture!
 Please put me on your mailing list!
 Thanks!

-Janie Meneely and Calico Jack have played in countless yacht clubs, museums, festivals, theaters, cockpits, power squadrons and Coast Guard auxiliaries throughout the Chesapeake Bay watershed.
+Janie Meneely and her late partner, Paul DiBlasi, have played in countless yacht clubs, museums, festivals, theaters, cockpits, power squadrons and Coast Guard auxiliaries throughout the Chesapeake Bay watershed.
 Read more.